abybrandon/myjfest_ss/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This section highlights the technologies used in building this application.
+Below are the key technologies employed:

 * [![Flutter][Flutter-shield]][Flutter-url]
 * [![Firebase][Firebase-shield]][Firebase-url]